-In the Foundation Stage, children are exposed to a wide range of opportunities to write in a number of creative ways such as mark-making in sand or using paints to foster a love of learning to write.
+In the Foundation Stage, children are exposed to a wide range of opportunities to write in a number of creative ways, such as mark-making in sand or using paints, to foster a love of learning to write.
 They also engage in conversations about what they are writing and who they are writing for which readies them for Key Stage 1 where writing for a purpose becomes more formalised.

-These activities are balanced between those which are child-initiated, adultinitiated and adult-directed.
+These activities are balanced between those which are child-initiated, adult-initiated and adult-directed.
 This ensures that, whilst children are given the chance to shape their own learning and explore what they find interesting, their development in Writing is also facilitated by adult input to allow them to meet specific targets.
 These activities are linked to the current topic wherever possible.

 Furthermore, handwriting sessions are introduced in Foundation Stage 2 and children are taught to write in a pre-cursive style which then prepares them to begin joining their handwriting in Year 2 by the Spring 2 term.
 This aids their overall presentation in Writing lessons and across the curriculum, encouraging children to take pride in their work.
-It is also at this stage that children begin to write in full sentences and use 'and' to co-ordinate their sentences.